What is Shu Ha Ri?

 Also check out the complete Fostering Self-organizing Teams series:

-- What is a Self-organizing Team?
+- What is a Self-Organizing Team?

 - Scrum Magic!
 Do Scrum – Become Hype-productive!